nearit/Android-UI-Bindings/docs/CONTENT.md

 ```

 #### Advanced examples
-If you want to enable the tap outside to close functionality, add `.enableTapOutsideToClose()` call on the builder, like the following example:
+If you want to enable the tap-outside-to-close functionality, add `.enableTapOutsideToClose()` call on the builder, like the following example:
 ```java
  // ...
  startActivity(